Best iPhone for Photographers iMore 2021

 - LCD, not OLED

-The iPhone 11 Pro Max is the best iPhone you can currently buy as a smartphone photographer.
-The iPhone 11 Pro Max features a 6.5-inch (diagonal) all-screen OLED Multi‑Touch display with a triple camera with Ultra Wide, Wide, and Telephoto options.
+The iPhone 12 Pro Max is the best iPhone you can currently buy as a smartphone photographer.
+The Pro Max features a 6.7-inch (diagonal) all-screen OLED Multi‑Touch display with a triple camera with Ultra Wide, Wide, and Telephoto options.
 There's also a 12MP TrueDepth front camera with a ƒ/2.2 aperture.
 Inside, it's the only iPhone to include a 2.5x optical zoom-in, 5x optical zoom range, and digital zoom of up to 12x, among other extra goodies over the smaller iPhone 12 Pro.

 Credits — The team that worked on this guide